IxsCN/build-Chromium-OS/README.md

 + learned

     + the process of Build Chromium OS，although not build image sucessful.
-    + I believe that, the way of "change the booting animation to Flint OS" is same with fix bug (net-misc/tlsdate).
+    + I believe that, the way of "change the booting animation to Flint OS" is same with fix package bug (net-misc/tlsdate).
+    + some other skills up. eg: mount, git

++ about unrepaired error (chromeos-base/factory)
+    + [repo log](https://chromium.googlesource.com/chromiumos/platform/dev-util/),c0bcabb netboot_firmware_settings.py: Fix lint errors by Drew Davenport · 11 days ago. is this file(netboot_firmware_settings.py) be changed from dev folder  to dev-util folder?  to be confirmed.
+    + this post is same with me [Builds fail in chromeos-base/factory](https://groups.google.com/a/chromium.org/forum/#!searchin/chromium-os-dev/base$2Ffactory/chromium-os-dev/-rR3wIhyGRI/ZK9f6jc8AQAJ), but no one reply.
+    + if i get old version code from repo, will be OK? no enough time to check. to be confirmed.

 ### 0. deal with the network
 + Determine the purpose
     + penetrate the firewall
 + server
     + ShadowsocksR can also achieve the purpose
-    + so I skip this step
+    + so skip this step
 + client
     + git clone

-    ```shell
+    ``` shell
     $ git clone https://github.com/shadowsocksr/shadowsocksr-libev.git
      ```